I am an avid practitioner of Ashtanga Hatha Yoga. I love travelling and photography and have been to India 4 times.

 Importance of Heat

-On the other hand, the presence of heat also facilitate in the distribution of blood throughout your organs.
+On the other hand, the presence of heat also facilitates the distribution of blood throughout your organs.
 Thus, you are better able to execute the various poses required in Bikram Yoga.

 Preparation for Bikram Yoga Class